pPris/pr-workflow-test/docs.md

       import { … } from '../common/github-manager/interface';
       ```
 * **./.github/pr-management/{custom-written-action}**
-  * Except for the common folder, every folder in pr-management contains a custom action written in javascript
+  * Except for the common folder, every folder in pr-management belongs to this category.
+Each of these folders contain a custom action written in javascript
   * These are the files usually in this folder
-    * **action.yml** - This file contains all necessary metadata for the action, including the inputs that the actions takes, and what files the action runs.
+    * **action.yaml** - This file contains all necessary metadata for the action, including the inputs that the actions takes, and what files the action runs.
     * **main.ts** - This file has the code that encapsulates the logic that runs during the action.
     * **index.js** - Once the main.ts file is built and minified using the ncc module, this index.js file is outputted.
-The action.yml file makes a reference to this file so this file must be committed.
+The action.yaml file makes a reference to this file so this file must be committed.